15 minutes of your time ushers in the good times.

 - Clinics are posted in VAMS and on this website on a weekly basis

-- NDDH is scheduling numerous mobile, pop-up clinics at various locations throughout northeast CT this summer.
+- NDDH is scheduling numerous mobile, pop-up clinics at various locations throughout northeast CT.
 Look for our tents and trailer and stroll in for a vaccine!

 Generations Family Health Center - J & J Vaccine